FEniCS/ufl/doc/sphinx/source/user/form_language.rst

     * the set of interior facets :math:`\Gamma` (``dS``, interior facet integral).

+(Note that newer versions of UFL supports several other integral types currently not documented here).
 As a basic example, assume ``v`` is a scalar-valued expression and consider the integral of ``v`` over the interior of :math:`\Omega`.
 This may be expressed as::